-Renton homeowners under the SeaTac noise contour and small-plane flight paths from Renton Municipal Airport often pay property taxes that ignore the discount buyers actually price in.
+Renton homes under the SeaTac noise contour and Renton Airport flight paths often pay taxes that ignore the discount buyers price.
 Here is how to spot it.

-Renton sits at an unusual intersection in King County.
-The south end of Lake Washington, the headquarters of the 737 program, the SeaTac flight path, and a small but busy municipal airport all meet here.
-For 2026, the King County Assessor reports a median Renton single-family assessed value of $710,000 and an effective rate of roughly 1.06 percent — among the highest in King County.
-The median bill comes in around $8,000.
+Renton sits at an unusual intersection: south Lake Washington, the 737 program headquarters, the SeaTac flight path, and a busy municipal airport all meet here.
+For 2026, the King County Assessor reports a median Renton single-family assessed value of $710,000 and an effective rate of roughly 1.06 percent.
+The median bill is around $8,000.

 For Renton homeowners under the airport noise envelope, those bills can quietly include a charge for value the model assumes the home has but the market does not actually pay for.